tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 14. Notice the various tabs that you can select from, select **FedRAMP Reports**.

-15. These are all the FedRAMP reports sorted by date that have been preformed and publicly posted for Azure customer review.
+15. These are all the FedRAMP reports sorted by date that have been performed and publicly posted for Azure customer review.
 Select the item displayed and briefly review the document.

     ![The FedRAMP Reports report type is highlighted on the Data Protection Standards and Regulatory Compliance Reports page, and Azure - FedRAMP Moderate System Security Plan v3.02 is highlighted at the bottom.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image93.png "Select the displayed FedRAMP report")